MicrosoftDocs/nav-content/dynamics-nav-app/across-videos.md

 ---
-title: How Do I Videos on Using Dynamics 365 for Financials
+title: How Do I Videos on Using Dynamics NAV
 description: Provides access to getting-started videos that illustrate how to do common tasks.
 services: project-madeira
 documentationcenter: ''